 According to the Trade Union Law, employees may establish trade unions voluntarily and employers are prohibited from restricting such rights of workers.
 Provincial and municipal governments have also promulgated local regulations to implement the principles set out in the Trade Union Law.
 China has only one overall trade union, the All-China Federation of Trade Unions, under which many provincial, municipal and more local branches and divisions are established.
 An employer is periodically required to contribute a minimum percentage of gross salaries to the trade union.
 A portion of the dues is provided to the trade union set up within the employing entity, and the remainder is paid to the external, higher-level unions.
-The law is not clear as to whether an employer with fewer than 25 employees is mandated to set up a trade union
+The law is not clear as to whether or when an employer is required to establish a trade union, but if there are at least 25 trade union members in the company, the company is mandated to set up a trade union committee within the company.